 Odor and Ammonia

 Some odors are simply noxious, short-lived, and not harmful but they do attract flies that cause health problems.
 A strong ammonia smell signals danger!
 If you can smell ammonia there is urine-saturated bedding in the stall.
 Ammonia gas causes respiratory problems by forming ammonium hydroxide, a caustic base, in the lungs and bronchial tubes when it comes in contact with moisture on the tissues that line them.
 Daily removal of urine-saturated bedding is necessary to maintain peak respiratory function.
+There are some pretty good products on the market that can be applied to the stalls after they have been sifted.
+Sweet PDZ is a very good one.

 Flies and insects